babygang-c64/BygShellV2/README.md

     options:
     L = menu on left side (right side by default)
     D = define default selected item (1 if not set)
+    K = use first key of items to navigate
 ```

 **XFORM**